PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 * Folders and files

 Physically, a project could be created in any location of the filesystem, but the workspace keeps a reference to it.
-It is a common practice to create the workspace folder in a private user space, but place the projects in shared repositories.
+It is a common practice to create the workspace folder in a private location, but place the projects in shared repositories.

 Folders and files are always logically inside the project.
 Usually, folders and files are physically stored in the project, but you can create links to folders and files located in any location of the filesystem.
 In addition to links, you can create virtual folders.
-Virtual folders are folders that exist only in the |EclipseIDE|_ workspace tree, and have no file system location.
+Virtual folders are folders that exist only in the |EclipseIDE|_ workspace tree and have no file system location.

-`Learn more about virtual folder in the Eclipse Help <https://help.eclipse.org/2019-06/http://127.0.0.1:49685/help/topic/org.eclipse.platform.doc.user/concepts/virtualfolders.htm?cp=0_2_1_3>`_
+`Learn more about virtual folders in the Eclipse Help <https://help.eclipse.org/2019-06/http://127.0.0.1:49685/help/topic/org.eclipse.platform.doc.user/concepts/virtualfolders.htm?cp=0_2_1_3>`_

 The **resources** is a powerful and flexible tool you have to adapt your project to different scenarios. |PhaserEditor|_ introduced the `Project view`_ to navigate and create the resources or the `active project`_, but the |EclipseIDE|_ provides more `advanced and general tools <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/tasks/tasks-1c.htm?cp=0_3_6>`_.